danielcbit/apcctrl/doc/manual/manual.rst

 Configuration Directives Used by the Network Information Server
 ---------------------------------------------------------------
-None of these directives are required for proper operation of apcupsd.
+None of these directives are required for proper operation of apcctrl.

 **NETSERVER** *[on \| off]*
     This configuration directive turns the network information server on or off.
-If it is on, apcupsd will spawn a child process that serves STATUS and EVENTS information over the network.
+If it is on, apcctrl will spawn a child process that serves STATUS and EVENTS information over the network.
 This information is currently used by the Web-based CGI programs.
 The default is on. *This option is required to be turned on for net clients and apcaccess to